-The Berkman Klein Assembly gathers high-level developers and tech industry professionals for a rigorous three-week course at Harvard University, followed by a twelve-week collaborative development period to explore hard problems with running code.
+The Berkman Klein Assembly gathers high-level developers and tech industry professionals for a rigorous two-week course at Harvard University, followed by a twelve-week collaborative development period to explore hard problems with running code.

 Each Assembly cohort comes together around a defined challenge.
 The challenge for the pilot in 2017 is the future of digital security: how do we move beyond a world where virtually every computing device and network is insecure?

 The pilot program, which will run from January to May 2017, will be made up of a cohort of seven to ten participants.
 It will include developers from various sectors - private, public, civil, academia - and tech industry professionals who are excited about exploring solutions in digital security.

 They will take part in a two-week course at Harvard and a twelve-week development period.

 Throughout the program, the cohort will expand their expertise and learn from their peers and experts in the space.
 In addition, participants will have opportunities to interact with the diverse and multidisciplinary Berkman Klein community.
 The first cohort will play an important role in shaping the pilot and future iterations of the program.

-The three-week course – Internet & Society: The Technologies and Politics of Control – will be located on-site at the Harvard Law School campus in Cambridge, MA and will include Harvard graduate students.
+The two-week course – Internet & Society: The Technologies and Politics of Control – will be located on-site at the Harvard Law School campus in Cambridge, MA and will include Harvard graduate students.
 It will be taught by Professor Jonathan Zittrain, co-founder of the Berkman Klein Center, and Joi Ito, Director of the MIT Media Lab, and will feature guest lecturers and thinkers from across different sectors.